cchurch/api-docs/source/includes/_api_metric.md

 ---------       | ---------    | ----------- | -----------
 **id**          | string       | Bridge ID   | true
 start_timestamp | string       | Start timestamp of query, in EEN format: YYYYMMDDHHMMSS.NNN.
 Defaults to 7 days ago end_timestamp   | string       | End timestamp of query, in EEN format: YYYYMMDDHHMMSS.NNN.
-Defaults to now group_by        | string, enum | Hour or Day, indicating how the results should be grouped <br><br>enum: day, hour, minute
+Defaults to *now* group_by        | string, enum | Hour or day indicating how the results should be grouped <br><br>enum: day, hour, minute

 > Json Response